aws/karpenter-provider-aws/website/content/en/docs/concepts/disruption.md

 ### Pod-Level Controls

-You can block Karpenter from voluntarily choosing to disrupt certain pods by setting the `karpenter.sh/do-not-disrupt: "true"` annotation on the pod.
+You can block Karpenter from voluntarily disrupting pods by adding the `karpenter.sh/do-not-disrupt: "true"` annotation on the pod.
-You can treat this annotation as a single-node, permanently blocking PDB.
+You can treat this annotation as a single-pod, permanently blocking PDB.
 This has the following consequences:
 - Nodes with `do-not-disrupt` pods will be excluded from **voluntary** disruption, i.e. [Consolidation]({{<ref "#consolidation" >}}) and [Drift]({{<ref "#drift" >}}).
-- Like pods with a blocking PDB, pods with the `do-not-disrupt` annotation will **not** be gracefully evicted by the [Termination Controller]({{ref "#terminationcontroller"}}).
+- Like pods with a fully-blocking PDB, pods with the `do-not-disrupt` annotation will **not** be gracefully evicted by the [Termination Controller]({{<ref "#termination-controller">}}).
-  Karpenter will not be able to complete termination of the node until one of the following conditions is met: the `do-not-disrupt` pod is removed, it enters a [terminating](https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle/#pod-phase) or [terminal](https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle/#pod-phase) state, or the owning NodeClaim's [TerminationGracePeriod]({{<ref "#terminationgraceperiod" >}}) has been met.
+  Karpenter will not be able to complete termination of the node until one of the following conditions is met:
+  - All pods with `do-not-disrupt` annotations have been removed
+  - All pods with `do-not-disrupt` annotations have entered a [terminal phase](https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle/#pod-phase) (`Succeeded` or `Failed`)
+  - The owning NodeClaim's [TerminationGracePeriod]({{<ref "#termination-grace-period" >}}) has elapsed

 This is useful for pods that you want to run from start to finish without disruption.
 Examples of pods that you might want to opt-out of disruption include an interactive game that you don't want to interrupt or a long batch job (such as you might have with machine learning) that would need to start over if it were interrupted.